island-lang/island-lang.github.io/README.md

 	speed => distance / time
 ```

-A context may be instantiated similarly to a class, though unlike a class, it has no predefined set of required information.
-All of its properties are effectively 'optional', in a sense, as they may be either provided or inferred using a composition of one or more mapping rules (or alternatively, they may not be computable at all - yet the instantiation would still be perfectly valid).
+A context may be instantiated similarly to a class, though unlike a class, it has no minimal set of required members.
+All of its properties are effectively 'optional', in a sense, as they may be either provided or inferred using one ore more of its mapping rules (or alternatively, they may not be knowable at all - yet the instantiation would still be perfectly valid).

 We'll instantiate the `BasicKinematics` context with values for `distance` and `time`:
 ```isl
 let kinematics = BasicKinematics with distance = 10.0, time = 5.0,
 ```

-Once instantiated, its properties may be queried directly, as if they were values.
+Once instantiated, its properties may be referenced directly, as if they were values.
 We'll query for the `speed` property:
 ```isl
 let speed = kinematics.speed // `speed` gets the value 2.0
 ```
-Despite the fact no value was provided for `speed`, the compiler was able to compose a chain of mapping rules that computed its value, given the known information (here `distance` and `time`).
+Despite the fact no value was provided for `speed`, the compiler was able to find a set of mapping rules that computed its value, given the information we provided (here `distance` and `time`).
 The details of the particular rules the compiler selects are not a part of the program itself.
 The compiler may choose any rules it decides on, including rules the programmer is not aware of.

 In this case, only one simple rule was needed:
 ```isl